develop-me/bootcamp--week-07-08--laravel/challenges/02/02/README.md

 When practising TDD we often use "katas": well known exercises (like FizzBuzz) that you can repeat over time and see how your code changes.

+We'll look at using TDD for building our app tomorrow.

 ### Rules

 - Add each test, one-by-one